paulomendesdigital/laravel-multiauth/README.md

 At the example below we will create a multiauth with login and admin area

-In the terminal run the code below (this needs of composer)
+In the terminal run the code below to generate Laravel 6 default login system

 ```
 composer require laravel/ui --dev